IAKOBVS/jstring/README.md

 #include "/path/to/jstr/jstr.h"
 ```

+Some headers may need to be explicitly included since they rely on POSIX.

 ## Error handling:
 0 is returned as error unless the function is returning a numeric value.
 The programmer is expected to check the return value.<br>